Impact MBA at Colorado State University - Fort Collins

 Application fee waived?Yes

-Fellows will work with a career counselor at our Career Management Center and with the Impact MBA advisor to secure an internship that aligns with the career goals of the Fellow.
+Fellows will work with a career counselor at our Career Management Center and with the Impact MBA Program Manager to secure an internship that aligns with the career goals of the Fellow.
 The College of Business has many connections within the local community and Fellows will be presented a variety of opportunities.
 Fellows are also welcome to independently seek out organizations of interest.
 Internships will be scheduled around the Impact venture requirements or corporate sustainability fellowship.
 Colorado State University is fortunate to be just one hour from Denver and the Posner Center offering connections to hundreds of social enterprise partnerships including Trees, Water People and the Women’s Bakery in Fort Collins.

 Jobs for program alumni